Three-dollar piece: Final years and termination

 In the 1880s, despite the return of gold to commerce nationwide with the resumption of specie payments at the end of 1878, few three-dollar pieces were coined.
 There was a small speculative boom by the public in putting aside three-dollar pieces; nevertheless, thousands remained at the Philadelphia Mint.
 Few were sent to banks; the coins sold for a small premium when banks had some or when they were purchased from exchange brokers.
 The coins' main use was as gifts, or in jewelry.
 The pieces were struck only at Philadelphia after the 1870-S rarity, and early numismatist S.H.
 Chapman noted of the 1879 through 1889 issues, "of the later years of the $3, large numbers were remelted at the Philadelphia Mint."
 The Mint apparently favored certain Philadelphia dealers in the distribution of the gold dollar, but the three-dollar piece could be obtained without a premium at the cashier's window of the Philadelphia Mint.
 Large numbers of the 1879 three-dollar piece (mintage 3,000 for circulation), 1880 (1,000), and 1881 (500) were hoarded by early coin collector and dealer Thomas L. Elder, who asked bank tellers to look out for them.
 Elder could not have obtained them directly from the Mint at the time of issue as he was still a child in 1880, and did not begin collecting coins until 1887.

 Philadelphia Mint Chief Coiner Oliver Bosbyshell was responsible for many unofficial pieces leaving the facility.
 Seen on his Mint medal by George T. Morgan.

 With the rise of collecting interest in the three-dollar piece in the 1880s, unscrupulous employees at the Philadelphia Mint enriched themselves by illicit striking of earlier-date pieces, including the 1873, 1875, and 1876.
 Bowers, in his sylloge of the Bass Collection, particularly blames these irregularities on Oliver Bosbyshell, chief coiner at Philadelphia from 1876 to 1885.
 During that period, quantities of pattern coins, restrikes, and pieces struck in different metals flowed to well-connected collectors and dealers, and Bosbyshell sold a large personal collection of such pieces shortly after leaving office as chief coiner.
-Although Bosbyshell returned as Philadelphia Mint superintendent from 1889 to 1894, he does not appear to have resumed his illicit activities.
+Although Bosbyshell returned as Philadelphia Mint superintendent from 1889 to 1894, he did not appear to have resumed his illicit activities.

-The relatively large mintage of about 6,000 in 1887 was due to a fad sweeping the country whereby men would present their lady friends with a coin with one side ground off and replaced by the woman's initials.
+The relatively large mintage of about 6,000 in 1887 was due to a fad sweeping the country, whereby men would present their lady friends with a coin with one side ground off and replaced by the woman's initials.
 Many wealthy suitors preferred to use a gold coin for this presentation.
 A larger-than-usual number of proof pieces were struck in 1888 and held by the Mint in anticipation of future trades with collectors for items which the Mint desired for its coin collection.
 The 1888 piece is the most common proof coin in the series, with an official mintage of 200 pieces.